Active vs Passive Investing: Which Strategy is Better?

 Throughout his life work, Bogle explains how 95% of actively managed funds lag the market index over time.
 This is an astounding figure, as so many active managers fail at reaching their goal.

 Over the past 30 years, passive management has exploded in popularity due to its long term success and low costs.
 You can see below the fund flows over the last 10 years.
-There have been massive amounts of equity capital exiting active management and moving to passive funds.
+The overall trend is out of active funds and into more passive investment strategies.

 Every year since 2006 there have been net outflows from active funds, and net inflows into passive strategies.
 This is a perfect example of the overall shift in beliefs about active vs passive management.